-- Direct and oversee all public and audience communications for Koerner Hall and all concert presentations: concert hall launch and profile development, marketing strategies, social media strategies, media planning and buying, ticket buyer communication messaging, destination marketing, outreach communications, partnerships, tourism marketing, audience development, promotions, community engagement, guest experience crafting, copywriting, media sponsorships, budget management, staff management and team building.
+- (1996 – 2022) Directed and oversaw all brand, profile, public and audience communications for Koerner Hall and all concert presentations: concert hall launch and audience development, marketing strategies, social media strategies, media planning and buying, ticket buyer communication messaging, destination marketing, outreach communications, partnerships, tourism marketing, audience development, promotions, community engagement, guest experience crafting, copywriting, media sponsorships, budget management, staff management and team building.

 MOCA Toronto is motivated by the principle that museums and their programmes are culturally and socially beneficial to the diversity of the communities they serve.
-MOCA supports and promotes forward-thinking artistic experimentation and provides a community space for enrichment, discourse, collaboration and creativity.
-Working across all contemporary art forms, MOCA’s programmes empower local artists and engage the Toronto art scene while contributing to the international art community and scholarship.
+MOCA supports and promotes forward-thinking artistic experimentation and provides a space for enrichment, discourse, collaboration and creativity.

-- Oversee all of MOCA’s exhibition and museum marketing, including marketing campaign development and implementation: media planning and buying; media partnerships; local outreach and promotional activations; collateral production and distribution; design management; social media advertising management; advising/consulting; advising and collaborating with internal staff members; budget management
+- HKC Marketing oversees all of MOCA’s exhibition and museum marketing, including marketing campaign development and implementation: media planning and buying; media partnerships; copy writing and editing; local outreach and promotional activations; collateral production and distribution; design management; social media advertising management; advising and collaborating with internal staff members; and budget management.

 - Created and directed marketing for Greater Toronto Art 2021 (GTA21), on view September – December 2021.

 - Directed marketing for Winter/Spring 2022 Exhibitions: Shirin Neshat: Land of Dreams, Jeffrey Gibson: I AM YOUR RELATIVE, Felix Gonzalez-Torres: Summer.
 March 10 – July 31, 2022